plone/training/views_3.rst

     this is a fallback for when no talks are returned by out method talks.
 It then return an empty list (remember ``results = []``?)

 ``tal:content="talk/average_rating | nothing"``
     you might remember there is no key 'average_rating' in the dict that we return.
-The '|' ("or") character is used to find an alternative value to a path if the first path evaluates to 'Nothing' or does not exist.
+The '|' ("or") character is used to find an alternative value to a path if the first path evaluates to ``nothing`` or does not exist.
 The | ("or") is the logical 'or' and will be used if no value exists.

     What will not work is ``tal:content="python:talk['average_rating'] or ''"``.
-How knows what it will yield?
+Who knows what it will yield?
 We'll get ``KeyError: 'average_rating'``.
-In fact it is bad practice to use | too often since it'll swallow errors the typo in ````tal:content="talk/averange_ratting | nothing"`` and you might wonder why there are no ratings later on...
+In fact it is bad practice to use | too often since it'll swallow errors like a typo in ``tal:content="talk/averange_ratting | nothing"`` and you might wonder why there are no ratings later on...

     Keep in mind that you can't and should not use it to prevent errors like a try/except-block.
-But in our case it's pretty useful since our code does not break event though we have not implemented ratings yet.
+But in this case it's pretty useful since our code does not break event though we have not implemented ratings yet.

 Setting a custom view as default-view on an object